jnovack/autossh/README.md

 Internet.
 It is not recommended to do this procedure without taking additional precautions._

-You can define which IP address the tunnel will use to bind.
+You can define which IP address the tunnel will use to bind on *remote*.

-Use of this option will NOT have an effect unless you properly configure the `GatewayPorts` variable in your **remote** server's configuration file.
+Use of this option will NOT have an effect unless you properly configure the `GatewayPorts` variable in your *remote* server's configuration file.
+Please see your SSH server documentation for proper set up.

 #### SSH_SERVER_ALIVE_INTERVAL